Skip to content

 6. Windows will now begin the process of rolling back the drivers to the previous build.
 The process might take some time, depending on the size of the driver.

-To learn how you can install unsigned drivers on your Windows PC, head over to our tutorial.
+To learn how you can install unsigned drivers on your Windows PC, head to our tutorial.

 In some cases, the Roll Back Driver option in Windows might be greyed out.
 There could be many reasons for the same.
 If you are rolling back the driver for Printers, then Windows Device Manager doesn’t support that.
 Moreover, Windows only holds only the last previous build of any driver.
 If the option is greyed out, maybe Windows 10 doesn’t have any earlier builds of that driver.

-So this was all about rolling back of drivers in Windows.
-If you still face any issues carrying out the above-mentioned steps, drop in your queries in the comments section below.
+So this was all about rolling back drivers in Windows.
+If you still face any issues carrying out the above steps, drop your queries in the comments section below.

 Read next: How to remotely sign out and lock Windows 10 devices